barrysaliou18/mywebsite/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
+  - JavaScript
-  - HTML & (S)CSS
+  - HTML & CSS
   - React
   - Python
   - Node.js
   - C#
   - .Net
+  - Kubernetes
 ---

 Hello!
-I'm Mamadou, a software engineer based in Seattle, WA.
+I'm Mamadou, a Software Engineer based in Seattle, WA.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.